-Within this guide we will take a look into this and how how does BiK work in practice.
+Within this guide we will take a look into this and how how does BiK work in practice when you run your own contracting company.
 In addition, we will also consider the types of benefits which an employer may provide to an employee.
 Further to this, we will consider how each type of benefit is taxed on both the employee and employer.

 In this guide for UK contractors and small business owners, we will investigate various aspects of employer benefits for employees.
 We will look at how they work and how they are taxed in the UK.
 Therefore, some areas which we will cover are: